University Records Retention Schedules

 Excludes records covered by:

-no longer needed for University business,
+Retention and Disposition: Retain until no longer needed for University business, then destroy.

 Records relating to the scheduling of appointments/ meetings (such as checking participant and room availability, rescheduling, accepting/declining meeting invitations, etc.) provided the calendar record of the appointment/meeting is retained in accordance with:

-• Calendars -- Elected Officials and Agency Heads (DAN GS 10008; see Admin-Exec Lvl Recs table);
+• Calendars–Elected Officials and Agency Heads (DAN GS 10008);

-• Calendars -- Employees (Other than Elected Officials and University Heads) (DAN GS 09023).
+• Calendars–Employees (Other than Elected Officials and University Heads) (DAN GS 09023).

 Includes, but is not limited to: